Cooking With Healthy Herbs

 Peppermint

 Peppermint may be used most often in teas and desserts, but you can also cook with the zingy herb or enjoy it raw atop salads or Asian-style noodles.
 Dried mint is often used in Mediterranean and Middle Eastern cuisine.
-Whether enjoyed fresh or dried, peppermint improves digestion, curbs IBS symptoms, freshens your breath naturally, and promotes relaxation.
+Whether enjoyed fresh or dried, peppermint is known for its refreshing taste.

 Oregano

 Not into cooking?
-Or have limited time to do meal preparations?
-Well, aside from instant or quick-to-whip meals where you can add a dash or two of any of the above herbs, others resort to taking high-quality health supplements to help compensate for the essentials that the body needs.
+Or have limited time for meal preparations?
+Consider exploring instant or quick-to-prepare meals where you can add a dash of herbs for flavor.
+Alternatively, some individuals opt for high-quality supplements to support their nutritional needs.